2020 United States Senate election in Nebraska: Nominee

-On June 16, 2020, Janicek lost the support of the Nebraska Democratic Party after allegations of sending sexually explicit text messages about a female campaign staff member and allegedly using racist slurs to insult a guest at a party 20 years ago surfaced.
+On June 16, 2020, Janicek lost the support of the Nebraska Democratic Party after allegations surfaced of sending sexually explicit text messages about a female campaign staff member and allegedly using racist slurs to insult a guest at a party 20 years prior.
 Nonetheless, Janicek refused to drop out of the race and his name remained on the ballot in the general election.
 In September the state Democratic party supported Preston Love Jr. via a write-in candidacy.